-If your device is connected to multiple Google Accounts, for example because you have personal and work accounts or because you’re a spy or superhero with multiple identities, then Google Play Services is having to do all that for multiple accounts.
+If your device is connected to multiple Google Accounts, for example, because you have personal and work accounts or because you’re a spy or superhero with multiple identities, then Google Play Services is having to do all that for multiple accounts.

 Is a third party app misusing Google Play Services?

-If the battery drain is a recent development the problem might not be with Google Play Services but with one of the apps that uses it.
+If the battery drain is a recent development the problem might not be with Google Play Services but with one of the apps that use it.
 Try booting into Safe Mode; if your battery problem goes away that’s a pretty big hint that the Google Play Services battery problem is down to a third party app.

-- Is Google encountering Sync errors?
+Is Google encountering Sync errors?

-Sync errors are when Google tries to synchronise data but can’t, for example because it can’t connect to a particular server.
-Problems with your data can also cause sync errors, so for example if something’s gone wrong with your contacts, calendar or Gmail that can cause Google to keep trying (and failing) to synchronise your local data with Google’s servers.
+Sync errors are when Google tries to synchronize data but can’t, for example, because it can’t connect to a particular server.
+Problems with your data can also cause sync errors, so for example, if something’s gone wrong with your contacts, calendar or Gmail that can cause Google to keep trying (and failing) to synchronize your local data with Google’s servers.

-- Are Emojis giving Google a sad face?
+Are emojis giving Google a sad face?

 Task killers are supposed to disable unwanted processes, and they do – but sometimes the result of killing a task is that it immediately starts back up again, so you end up making your phone work even harder than before.
 That’s an easy one to check: try disabling your task killer and see what effect it has on battery life.

-- Are you running security software?
+Are you running security software?

 Security software has an effect on battery life because it’s always on.
 Like Windows, the threat of malware on Android is blown out of proportion: if you don’t download from dodgy app stores and don’t open unexpected attachments, the risk of infection is very small.
 As with the task killer, try disabling your security software and see what happens.